Billy Chapman (character): Films

 Billy then embarks on a killing spree.
 He stumbles upon a suburban house where a couple, Denise and Tommy, are having sex.
 He impales Denise on a pair of antlers on a taxidermy deer head, and throws Tommy through a window to the ground below, killing him.
 The commotion awakens Denise's little sister, who sees Billy, dressed as Santa, in the living room.
 He asks if she's been naughty or nice, and then gives her the box cutter he had used when he murdered Pamela.
-After this, Billy follows two teenagers into the woods where they are sledding, and decapitates one of them with an axe as they sled down a hillside and the other screams in terror.
+After this, Billy follows teenage bullies Mac and Bob into the woods where they are sledding, and decapitates Mac with an axe as he sleds down a hillside and his friend screams in terror.

 The next morning, Christmas Day, Billy arrives at the orphanage to kill Mother Superior and reunite with his brother Ricky; however, with the help of Sister Margaret, the police have already determined his arrival there, and lay in wait.
-He enters the orphanage, where the children are unwrapping Christmas gifts; Mother Superior has been confined to wheelchair.
+After killing Officer Barnes, who had been patrolling the area, Billy enters the orphanage, where the children are unwrapping Christmas gifts; Mother Superior is a wheelchair user.
 He attempts to kill her, but is shot to death in front of the children, one of whom is his younger brother, Ricky; Ricky looks at the Mother Superior, and utters the word "naughty".

 In Silent Night, Deadly Night Part 2, Billy appears in flashback via footage from Silent Night, Deadly Night as Ricky recounts he and his brother's troubled lives.